Top 50 Coolest Enemies and Monsters in Video Games

 The Hydra attacks the ships at the beginning of God of War, and you have to fight several of them to progress through the game, including the giant Hydra.
 With its jagged teeth, evil eyes and bloodthirsty nature, it's one of my favourite game creatures of all time.

 Silent Hill is easily the scariest game series I've ever played, thanks to this guy.
-It's especially terrifying when he appears unexpectedly - when he suddenly popped up in the sewers, I jumped, paused the game, and sobbed hysterically.
+It's especially terrifying when he appears unexpectedly; when he suddenly popped up in the sewers, I jumped, paused the game, and sobbed for twenty minutes.

 Samael the demon prince was exiled from Hell and thrown into internal imprisonment, his power stripped and divided between the Chosen.
 He regained his lost power with the help of War and broke free of prison.
 He is one of the oldest and most powerful Demons in creation.